MohanedM7md/AliensInvasion/readme.md

 <h2 align="center" id="li"> License ©️ </h2>

-This project is solely owned and maintained by Mohaned Mohamemed, Seif Mohamed, Nada Omar and Amr Ashrf.
+This project is solely owned and maintained by Mohaned Mohammed, Seif Mohamed, Nada Omar and Amr Ashrf.
 All rights reserved.

 Unauthorized copying, modification, or distribution of this software, or any portion thereof, is strictly prohibited.
 Usage of this software is permitted only for non-commercial purposes and must include proper attribution to the author.